 Attainment at the end of Year 6 2022 was our lowest set of data in a number of years.
 It was still in line with the National Average overall, but with RD being notably higher.
 In our return to school in Autumn 2021 (reportedly, post-pandemic but in reality, 'pandemic but without the Lockdown') our focus was on RD; we felt that this HAD to be our main focus as low RD attainment is known to have the greatest impact on future learning than any other pupil outcome.
 We were therefore pleased that our RD scores were so strong.

 The DfE ‘progress measures’ for end KS1, 2018 to end KS2, 2022 are:

 |Subject||Progress Score||95% Confidence Band|

 Where the 95% confidence interval overlaps zero then the school's performance is not significantly different to the National Average; this is us!
-Our positive progress scores reflect the value that has been added to the pupils attainment since the end of Y2; this was a pleasing and improving picture.
+Our progress scores reflect the value that has been added to the pupils attainment since the end of Y2 (remembering 2 national periods of Lockdown, 2020 and 2021).

-Analysis of our 2018-19 data suggests that we need to keep a close focus upon the Progress and Attainment of our Foundation Stage pupils, Writing standards across the school and the progress of our most disadvantaged pupils.
+Analysis of our 2022 data suggests that we need to keep a close focus upon the Progress and Attainment of our KS1 pupils, our Writing standards across the school and the progress of our most disadvantaged pupils.